CorvetteCole/GotoSleep/README.md

 See the NativeDialogPrompt file for an example of how I am refactoring the app.
 I'm going to make it very readable and easy to contribute and maintain.
 Additionally, code refactoring is being worked on in the "code-refactor" branch before being pushed to master.

-- Convert notifications to using OneTimeWorkRequests (they are apparently way more reliable than alarms)
+- Convert notifications to using OneTimeWorkRequests and PeriodicWorkRequests (they are apparently way more reliable than alarms)

 - Create localized screenshots for supported languages in play store listing (partially done)